TurboWarp/docs/docs/development/extensions/hello-world.md

 ## Exercises

-1. Change the block to return a number instead, and change the block's text accordingly.
+1. Change the "Hello!" block to return your favorite number instead.
+Remember to rename the block accordingly.
 1. Change the block's opcode.
 1. Add another block.
 Make this block use a `type` of `Scratch.BlockType.BOOLEAN` and return a boolean (true or false) at random.